oktadev/okta-blog/_source/_posts/2021-12-22-graphql-laravel.md

 - issue
 - comment

-If you’d like to copy the files from the public GitHub repository, the [models can be found here](https://github.com/cpave3/graphql-demo-backend/tree/main/app/Models), and the [migrations can be found here](https://github.com/cpave3/graphql-demo-backend/tree/main/database/migrations).
+If you'd like to copy the files from the public GitHub repository, the [models can be found here](https://github.com/cpave3/graphql-demo-backend/tree/main/app/Models), and the [migrations can be found here](https://github.com/cpave3/graphql-demo-backend/tree/main/database/migrations).

-If you’d prefer to make these models yourself, execute a command with Laravel’s Artisan CLI            tool.
-Because you’re using Sail, execute with `sail php artisan <command>`.
+If you'd prefer to make these models yourself, execute a command with Laravel's Artisan CLI            tool.
+Because you're using Sail, execute with `sail php artisan <command>`.

 Then run the following: